-Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Below Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level onstrates appropriate onstrates appropriate 5.
-Demonstrate fairness in promoting social justice, treating students fairly, maintaining confidentiality, and assessment: Adherence to legal and ethical guidelines (confidentiality) JeanCandidate is unaware of or ignores legal and ethical guidelines dealing with confidentiality, and ussessment:Candidate is unaware of or ignores legal and ethical guidelines dealing with confidentiality of student information, including data.Adherence to legal und ethical guidelinesDoes not treat student information and data Candidate is developing a knowledge of legal and ethical guidelines dealing with confidentiality of student information, including data; may not always apply this knowledge and may violate confidentiality when dealing with student information and data.
+Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Below Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level onstrates appropriate onstrates appropriate fairness in promoting social justice, treating students fairly, maintaining confidentiality, and assessment: Adherence to legal and ethical guidelines unaw ignore dethical stude ignore ethical stude stude and dethical and details. nation, ing data. not treat nt information Candidate is developing a knowledge of legal and ethical guidelines dealing with confidentiality of student information, including data; may not always apply this knowledge and may violate confidentiality when dealing with student information and data.
 Accepts feedback but may need help and support to make corrections.
 Candidate understands and consistently adheres to ethical guidelines dealing with confidentiality of student information, including data.
 May inadvertently violate confidentiality but accepts feedback and independently corrects behavior.
 Candidate understands and consistently adheres to ethical guidelines dealing with confidentiality of student information and data.
 In addition, candidate seeks to stay abreast of changes in legal and ethical guidelines affecting his/her professional practice and reports breaches of which he/she becomes aware to the appropriate authority.
-In Class Exer • Demo nplars onstrates respect of others and their personal information onstrates confidentia lity in use of student in lity in the use of stude 6a.Practice reflection: Ability to self- monitor (patience, control of emotions) Candidate does not evaluate own performance (e.g., interactions, written work, test results) and is unable to provide any substantive suggestions for positive self- improvement and/or fails to see the need for Candidate is sometimes able to evaluate his/her own performance (e.g., interactions, written work, test results) with a critical lens; may need considerable help from others to generate potential Candidate consistently evaluates own performances (e.g., interactions, written work, test results) with a critical lens; may need minimal help from others to generate potential improvements or revisions, and Candidate consistently evaluates own performances (e.g., interactions, written work, test results) with a critical lens, independently generates potential improvements or revisions, and applies them to
+In Class Exer mplars onstrates respect of others and their personal information onstrates confidentia lity in use of student ir lity in the use of stude 6a.Practice reflection: Ability to selfmonitor (patience, control of emotions) Candidate does not evaluate own performance (e.g., interactions, written work, test results) and is unable to provide any substantive suggestions for positive self-improvement and/or fails to see the need for Candidate is sometimes able to evaluate his/her own performance (e.g., interactions, written work, test results) with a critical lens; may need considerable help from others to generate potential Candidate consistently evaluates own performances (e.g., interactions, written work, test results) with a critical lens; may need minimal help from others to generate potential improvements or revisions, and Candidate consistently evaluates own performances (e.g., interactions, written work, test results) with a critical lens, independently generates potential improvements or revisions, and applies them to